Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.8.1.0:
 - NEW FEATURE (Alban): Add a install script file and icons for Linux
-- REFACTORING #29 (Anonymous): Upgrade the target platform to Dot Net 4.0
+- REFACTORING #29 (Anonymous): Upgrade the target platform to .NET 4.0
 - BUGFIX (Alban): CRASH!!
 100% crash at Startup on Linux (due to multithreading of the SplashScreen).
 - BUGFIX (Alban): CRASH!!
 If you change the Preference when the Part Library is empty
 - BUGFIX #59 (freestorm): the parts with upper case .XML extensions cannot be loaded on Linux